tourstream/tstr-crs-adapter/README.md

 We prepared a test file, which can be opened directly in the CRS systems.
-The file is located in __test/manual__: *[crsTest.html](tests/manual/crsTest.html)*
+The file is located in __test/manual__: *[crsTest.html](tests/manual/crsTest.html)* For serving the test file locally we provide a command for it: `npm run serve`

 It depends on the CRS how to use the test file.

 ###### ... in (old) TOMA

+_precondition:_

-_precondition:_ the Amadeus application is started and the TOMA mask is visible
+* the (old) Amadeus application is started
+* the TOMA mask is visible

 If you already have an "browser view" open (basically after an external search), you can drag'n'drop the test file directly into that view.